iotkitdemo/dev/index.md

-Welcome to the Development labs.
+Welcome to the Development labs...

 These are hands-on resources to help you learn the basics of Software Development.